dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 obeyed, since it is not observable which instance is chosen as the canonical representative in sound mode.

-With unsound null checking, all generic const constructors and generic const literals are additionally treated as if all type arguments passed to them were legacy types regardless of whether the constructed class was defined in a legacy library or not, and regardless of whether the constructor invocation or literal occured in a legacy library or not.
-Specifically, a constructor invocation or object literal with generic type parameters `Ti` is treated as if the parameters were **LEGACY_TYPE**('Ti') as defined below.
-Implementations may choose to eagerly normalize the type arguments before applying the legacy rewrite, as desired.
+With unsound null checking, all generic constant object expressions are additionally treated as if all type arguments passed to them were legacy types regardless of whether the constructed class was defined in a legacy library or not, and regardless of whether the constructor invocation or literal occured in a legacy library or not.
+Specifically, a constant object expression with generic type parameters `Ti` is treated as if the parameters were **CONST_CANONICAL_TYPE**('Ti') as defined below.
 This ensures that const objects which appear identical in the syntax continue to canonicalize consistently across legacy and opted-in libraries.

 The Dart static analysis tool does not distinguish between sound and unsound checking mode, and hence it is expected that there will be some small level of